JaydenTeoh/gopherism/README.md

 - `-http_port`: port to use for HTTP (default: 8080)
 - `-A`: special handler to include database search and comment section

-To spin up a Gopher client, I am using [VF-1](https://git.sr.ht/~solderpunk/VF-1).
-After running the above CLI command, in a separate terminal, do:
+To spin up a Gopher client, U can use [TreeGopher](https://github.com/dotcomboom/Pituophis).
+After running the above command, in a separate terminal, do:
 ```
-python vf1.py
+python TreeGopher.py
 ```
-You should see the VF-1 command line Gopher client appear.
-To enable TLS encryption, type `tls`.
-To go to your hosted gopher site, enter `go gopher://localhost:<PORT>`.
-See the images below for an example interaction.
+The TreeGopher GUI client will open in a separate window.
+To visit the server we just spun up, visit gopher://127.0.0.1:70 (change the port number accordingly if using a different port)

 **Localhost**